Our Social Media

 In contrast, management accounting reports are more flexible in nature.
 They’re crafted to address internal management’s needs, aiding in decision-making processes related to finance and business strategies.

 Since these reports aim at serving internal purposes, they can be produced as frequently as needed—be it monthly, weekly or even daily.
-Unlike their financial counterparts, there is no set format for management accounts; they vary greatly depending on what specific period of information the business requires to meet its goals efficiently.
+Unlike their financial counterparts, there is no set format for management accounts; they vary greatly depending on what specific information the business requires to meet its goals efficiently.

 Users of Financial and Management Accounting Information